atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 #### Rug Generator Naming

-To indicate that an editor is also a Rug `generator` in Rug DSL or TypeScript it is conventional to name the editor with `New` at the beginning of the editor's name to indicate that it is used to construct a project from scratch.
+To indicate that an editor is also a Rug generator in Rug DSL or TypeScript it is conventional to name the editor with `New` at the beginning of the editor's name to indicate that it is used to construct a project from scratch.

-In Rug DSL you can also specify a human-readable name for the generator after the `@generator` annotation, for example:
+You declare that an editor is a generator using the `@generator` annotation.

 ```
-@generator "NewSpringBootRestMicroservice"
+@generator
 ```

-While there is no restriction on the white-space or other characters that can be used within these generator names, it is also recommended that these human-readable names should be UpperCamelCase and not include spaces to simplify usage from the Rug CLI.

 #### Rug Predicate Naming